How to Get Prequalified for a Credit Card

 Credit card prequalification isn't a guarantee, but it can help you determine whether you should apply for a card or improve your credit before you proceed with an application.

-If you're having trouble getting prequalified or not quite receiving the offers you want, work toward improving your credit score.
-You can get started with Experian's free tool that lets you see your credit report and credit score and get real-time alerts when your score and report change.
+If you're having trouble getting prequalified or are not quite receiving the offers you want, work toward improving your credit score.
+You can get started with Experian's free credit monitoring tool, which lets you see your credit report and credit scores, and also get real-time alerts to changes in your report and scores.